syadav48/NextEdge/my-app/README.md

 # Nested Layouts
 Allow you to reuse layouts across multiple pages while maintaining a hierarchical structure.
 Refer to productId > layout.tsx file

+# Multi Layouts:
+In Next.js, multiple layouts allow different sections of your app to have separate layouts.
+Instead of using a single layout for all pages, you can apply different layouts to different parts of your application.

+For example:

+- A public layout for pages like Home and About
+- An admin layout for dashboard pages
+- A user layout for authenticated user pages